Tyler O'Neill Player Props: Cardinals vs. Brewers

 Tyler O'Neill At The Plate

-- In four of six games this season, O'Neill has picked up at least one hit, including one game with multiple hits.
+- O'Neill has had a base hit in four of seven games this season, and multiple hits once.

-- He has gone deep in one of six games, and in 5.3% of his plate appearances.
+- He has homered in one of seven games, and in 4.3% of his plate appearances.

-- O'Neill has driven in a run in one game this year, and it was more than one in that game.
+- O'Neill has an RBI in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.